sensu-plugins/documentation/docs/getting_started.md

 #### Organization Structure

-Becoming a member of each of these groups and teams is a community decision.
+Becoming a member of each of these groups and teams is an open decision.
 You may be invited by any member of the team and the majority of the other team members can approve.
 There is no time limit before being invited into a team and no set amount of work that needs to be accomplished once you are in a team.
+You may also request to be given commit bit by openning an issue in a repo and mentioning an existing commiter.
+We will then be happy to start a dialogue with you.

-For security purposes though if you have not made any contributions in the last 6 months, you may be removed from a team and can request access again at any time.
+For security purposes though if you have not made any contributions in the last 6 months, you may be removed from a team and can request access again at any time by reaching out and contacting an existing team member.

-Any membership issues will be resolved by members of the Owners group after consultation with all parties and are final.
+Any membership issues will be resolved by members of the Admin group after consultation with all parties in a public forumn.
+If either party feels the issue is not resolved then they may reach out privately or publicly to either Matt Jones or Sean Porter or another member of the Owners group for assistance.
+Their decisions and are final.

 **core committer**

 A committer who has read access to all public and private repos including these specific privilages:
-* Can modify the build pipeline
 * Can push directly to Github and RubyGems
 * Access to the sensu-plugin bot account
 * Access to the slack channel
-* Accees to the Google Apps Account
+* Access to the Google Apps account
+* Access to the Twitter account

-Any member of this group must also provide a voice number that they can be reached at.
-Due to the widespread permissions, security practices are heavily enforced and any compromises must be dealt with immediately.
+**Any member of this group must also provide a voice number that they can be reached at.
+Due to the widespread permissions, security practices are heavily enforced and any compromises must be dealt with immediately.**

 **committer**

-A commiter who has push access to any repos.
+A commiter who has push access to all plugin repos.
 They can either be a member of a team or be granted rights to specific repos using Github's contributor org permissions.
+They also have the following privilages after 6 months of continued effort or a demostrated need:
+* Discount to Tower2 OSX Git Client
+* Access to DO droplets for testing
+* Open Source License to various Jet Brains IDE's
+* The ability to have an email address `@sensu-plugins.io` (restrictions apply)
+* The ability to become a member of the Sensu-Plugins Google Apps Org
+* An invitation to the Sensu Slack org  (restrictions apply)

 **contributor**

-A Github user who has had one or more merges committed to any repo but does not yet have push access to a team.
+A Github user who has had one or more merges committed to any repo but does not yet have push access to a repo.